- Reference Number: HEY-806/2021

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you information about the procedure known as angioplasty.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
 If, after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Angioplasty is the technique of mechanically widening a narrowed or blocked blood vessel.
 The heart is a muscle and needs a good blood supply in order to work properly.
 Your heart gets blood from three main blood vessels called coronary arteries.
 In coronary artery disease (also called coronary heart disease) one or more of these arteries narrows or blocks, meaning that not enough blood is getting to the heart muscle.
 This can cause symptoms such as chest discomfort (angina) and increases the risk of having a heart attack.

-What are the benefits of angioplasty?
+What are the benefits of an angioplasty?

-Following the procedure the blood supply to your heart should be better and this should improve the symptoms that you suffer.
+Following the procedure, the blood supply to your heart should be better and this should improve the symptoms that you suffer.
 The amount of benefit is variable but you may find that: